fionser/CODA/docs/README.md

 * Principle component analysis
 * Linear regression

+This is project is based on this [paper](https://www.internetsociety.org/doc/using-fully-homomorphic-encryption-statistical-analysis-categorical-ordinal-and-numerical-data).

 ## Outline of CODA
 ![coda-outline](coda-outline.svg){width  = 35%}
 In CODA, we have three stakeholders: analyst, data contributor, cloud server.